sanomicd/reentry_planner/README.md

 ## Reentry Planner

 Simulation of ballistic (Mercury) and aerodynamic reentry (Space Shuttle).
 Pulling from a variety of documentation/tutorials for this.
 This is a personal project to learn how to built 6DoF reentry sims and apply my knowledge of numerical integration and solving.
+I'm beginning both with some high level path planning and developing the state models and numerical integrators that will be employed in running the simulations.

 ## Ballistic Reentry